INTERREG VOLUNTEER YOUTH (IVY)

 IVY is structured around two main strands:

-• Interreg Project Partners help implement an Interreg project, focusing on specific aspects in fields such as solidarity projects, people to people projects, health projects, community-based projects, or other projects focusing on the social dimension of Interreg cooperation.
-Interreg Project Partners are therefore hosted by project beneficiaries involved in an Interreg project;
+Volunteers support the implementation of Interreg projects, contributing to activities such as solidarity initiatives, people-to-people projects, health-related actions, community-based activities, and other projects focusing on the social dimension of territorial cooperation.
+They are hosted by project beneficiaries involved in an Interreg project.

 Outputs / Deliverables: